 MUSIC 23.
 Middlesex Jazz Ensemble.
 Fall, Spring.
 Mr. Rabb.
 3 meetings weekly plus 1 private lesson.
 Open to all instrumentalists with some degree of proficiency on their instruments; no audition necessary.
 The Jazz Ensemble offers music students the opportunity to play and learn about jazz and jazz improvisation.
 By working on standard compositions from the jazz repertoire, from lead sheets and written arrangements, students can experience both a small group setting (with emphasis on improvisation) and big band ensemble playing.
 Students are expected to attend three rehearsals, take one private music lesson, and practice regularly each week.
 Students will be charged the School’s usual fee for lessons.

 MUSIC 24.
-Classical Chamber Music Ensemble.
+Chamber Orchestra.
 Fall, Spring.
 Dr. Wetzel.
 3 meetings weekly plus 1 private lesson.
 Open to all instrumentalists with some degree of proficiency on their instruments; no audition necessary.
-Classical Chamber Music Ensemble offers classical music students an opportunity to explore and perform chamber music of the Baroque, Classical, and Romantic eras and the twentieth century.
+The Chamber Orchestra offers classical music students an opportunity to explore and perform chamber and orchestral music of the Baroque, Classical, and Romantic eras and the twentieth century.
 Students will learn to develop non-verbal, musical communication skills necessary for playing intimate chamber music.
 Focus will be placed on preparing music for the Holiday Concert and Spring Instrumental Concert.
 Students will be charged the School’s usual fee for lessons.

 MUSIC 25.
 Steel Pan Ensemble.
 Spring.
 Mr. Rabb.
 4 meetings weekly.
 This course is designed for students who have an interest in learning to play the steel pan and being part of a fun performance band, performing at the Spring Instrumental Concert.
 Beyond learning to play the steel pans in class, students will learn basic music theory and study the culture and music of the Caribbean.
 Music experience is not a prerequisite.
 The group is also open to students who play drums, guitar, or bass.